hmcts/service-auth-provider-java-client/README.md

 ServiceAuthFilter bean is OncePerRequestFilter filter that you can add to your filter chain to authorise service request.
 The filter will expect 'ServiceAuthorization' Bearer token as part of the request header that it will consume to approve the request.
-Any requests from services that are not in your authorised services list will deny access to your service and return an HTTP response status code 401.
+Any requests from services that are not in your authorised services list will deny access to your service and return an HTTP response status code 403 (forbidden) and for any other reasons if the token is missing, invalid or failure to verify will result in 401(unauthorized).

 ## Developing